-where parameters such ameters such as drifts can be improved according to collected data.
+where parameters such as drifts can be improved according to collected data.
 Environmental emissions See amounts used Exposure concentration in waste water treatment plant (WWTP) Not relevant for road border scenario Exposure concentration in aquatic pelagic compartment Not relevant for road border scenario Exposure concentration in sediments Not relevant for road border scenario Exposure concentrations in soil Substance PEC (mg/L) PNEC (mg/L) RCR and groundwater Ca(OH)2 701 1080 0.65 Exposure concentration in atmospheric compartment This point is not relevant.
 Calcium dihydroxide is not volatile.
 The vapour pressures is below 10 -5 Pa.
-Exposure concentration relevant for the food chain (secondary poisoning) This point is not relevant because calcium can be considered to be omnipresent and essential in the environment.
-The uses covered do not significantly influence the distribution of the constituents (Ca2+ and OH-) in the environment.
+Exposure concentration relevant for the food chain (secondary poisoning) This point is not relevant because environment.
+The uses covered do and OH-) in the environment.